 MINI Countryman review - Practicality, comfort and boot space

-The larger size means more space for passengers and luggage, and makes the Countryman a genuine small SUV
+With good space for passengers and luggage, the Countryman is a genuine small SUV

 The second-generation Countryman is larger in almost every dimension than the old car, so it’s unsurprising that space increases inside.
 Leg and headroom for rear seat occupants is on a par with rivals like the Audi Q2, meaning four adults can travel long distances in decent comfort.
 There are Isofix points for child seat mounting, too.

 The 450-litre boot is genuinely practical.
-There’s some clever kit on the options list, with the Activity Pack (costing about £850) adding sliding and reclining rear seats to either maximise boot space or seat room.
-You can also spec a 10-litre larger fuel tank to increase the car's driving range, while an electric tailgate and even a picnic cushion that folds out of the boot floor can be added as options.
+There’s some clever kit on the options list, with the Activity Pack (costing about £500) adding sliding and reclining rear seats to either maximise boot space or seat room.
+You can also spec a 10-litre larger fuel tank to increase the car's driving range, while an electric tailgate can be added for around £450.

-The MINI Countryman is 4.3m long, 1,82m wide and 1.56m tall.
-That’s 20cm longer and 3cm wider than the previous car, although the height hasn’t increased.
+The MINI Countryman is 4.3m long, 2.0m wide and 1.56m tall.
+That’s a little longer and wider than the previous-generation car, although the height hasn’t increased.
 That has the effect of making the Countryman look more squat and purposeful while also benefiting passenger room.

 Legroom, headroom and passenger space

 MINI has extended the wheelbase of the Countryman by 75mm, which benefits rear legroom and means two adults will be comfortable in the back for longer journeys.
 Five is a bit of a squeeze, though, thanks to the large transmission tunnel and sculpted seats, despite the increased cabin width.